Stereos (album)

-Stereos is the eponymous debut album by Canadian pop rock band Stereos, released on October 20, 2009.
+Stereos is the debut album by Canadian pop rock band Stereos, released on October 20, 2009.
 The deluxe version features two additional tracks "Bye Bye Baby" and "All U Pretty Girls".
 The album debuted at #3 on the Canadian Albums Chart, and was certified gold by the CRIA with over 40,000 copies sold.
 It was nominated for Best Pop Album at the 2010 Juno Awards, but lost to Michael Bublé's Crazy Love.